B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Introduction

-\textbf{Main Results:} We present a novel learning-based algorithm for action prediction and navigation that takes into account the behavior of traffic agents in terms of being conservative or aggressive.
-We use a Markov Decision process to predict the high-level action for an AV (e.g., make left or right lane change) in traffic environments consisting of aggressive drivers.
-We present a technique to train a behavior-rich policy that uses an enhanced traffic simulator that can generate lateral and longitudinal behaviors.
-Furthermore, we use the CMetric measure~\cite{cmetric} to generate trajectories with varying levels of aggressiveness.
-We also present techniques to model the reward distribution that is used to learn a behavior-rich policy that handles collision handling, lane-changing, and behavior-based traffic norms.
-Overall the novel components of our work include: \begin{enumerate} \item Generating driver behaviors with varying level of aggressiveness based on the CMetric measure.
-Our behavior rich simulator is general and can generate traffic scenarios corresponding to varying density and driving styles. \item A behavior-based policy training scheme that uses a graph convolutional network (GCN) to model the interactions between traffic agents.
-Our formulation can automatically model the behavioral interactions between aggressive and conservative traffic agents, and the ego-vehicle. \item One of the first algorithms for behavior-guided action prediction and local navigation for AVs. \end{enumerate} We have integrated our enhanced simulator and policy training scheme into OpenAI gym-based highway simulator~\cite{highway-env} and evaluated its performance in different kind of traffic scenarios by varying the traffic density, the behaviors of traffic agents, and the Deep Q Learning implementation.
-We observe that our approach based on behavior-guided simulator and GCN exhibits improved performance in conservative and aggressive traffic scenarios over the defaulty OpenAI gym-based simulator.
+\textbf{Main Contributions:} We present a new simulation technique of enriching traffic simulators with behavior-rich vehicle trajectories using driver behavior modeling methods~\cite{cmetric}.
+Once enriched, these simulators can generate lateral and longitudinal driver behaviors demonstrating varying levels of aggressiveness; for example, overspeeding, overtaking, lane-changing, and zig-zagging.
+Using this behavior-enriched simulator, we train a behaviorally-guided policy using deep reinforcement learning (DRL) that maps a state to a high-level vehicle control command.
+Our control policy considers the conservative or aggressive behavior of traffic agents and is paired with the simulator and its underlying controls and dynamics to perform local navigation.
+Overall, the novel components of our work include: \begin{enumerate} \item We use the CMetric algorithm~\cite{cmetric} to enrich existing traffic simulators with behavior-rich trajectories to generate realistic traffic simulations consisting of aggressive and conservative agents.
+Our technique is general and can generate traffic scenarios corresponding to varying traffic densities and driving styles. \item We use our behavior-rich simulator to train a DRL-based policy that implicitly models the interactions between agents and leads to improved navigation in dense traffic.
+Our formulation can automatically model the behavioral interactions between aggressive and conservative traffic agents and the ego-vehicle. \end{enumerate} We have integrated our enhanced simulation approach and policy training scheme into an OpenAI gym-based highway simulator~\cite{highway-env} paired with the Deep Q Learning algorithm~\cite{mnih2015human} and have evaluated its performance in different kinds of traffic scenarios by varying the traffic density and the behaviors of traffic agents.
+However, our approach can be easily transferred to other state-of-the-art parametric traffic simulators~\cite{SUMO2018, carla} and combined with different learning algorithms.
+We observe that our approach based on the behavior-guided simulator exhibits improved performance in dense traffic scenarios over the default OpenAI gym-based simulator which uses uniform driver behaviors.
+Our new simulation technique can serve as a diverse synthetic data-generating method for producing behavior-aware trajectories with a wide range of behaviors and varying traffic densities.
+Full set of results including comparison with state-of-the-art DRL methods can be found in the appendix at \href{https://arxiv.org/pdf/2011.03748.pdf}{\textbf{https://arxiv.org/pdf/2011.03748.pdf}}.